 If the Commissioner is satisfied that an election is due to be held, arrangements will be made for the conduct of the election by the AEC.
 If an organisation or branch has any questions regarding the conduct of a particular election they should be directed to the AEC.

-Related collegiate elections can be lodged in the same prescribed information and do not need to be lodged separately.
+It is recommended that prescribed information for related collegiate elections be lodged in the same prescribed information as the first-stage direct voting election.
+This does not need to be lodged separately.

 After the election